immutant/immutant.org/tutorials/caching.md

 description: fill me in
 ---

-This is the next tutorial in our
+In this tutorial, we'll explore some of Immutant's [caching] features.
-[getting started series][getting-started]: an exploration of Immutant's caching features.
 [JBoss AS7][as7] -- and therefore, Immutant -- comes with the [Infinispan] data grid baked right in, obviating the need to manage a separate caching service like Memcached for your applications.

 Infinispan is a state-of-the-art, high-speed, low-latency, distributed data grid.
 It is capable of efficiently replicating key-value stores